martynasmuizys/dcrp-yt/README.md

 Using JavaScript SDK would have been better, but idc.
 Don't want to make this a major thingy.

 ## Install
+Latest extension can be downloaded [here](https://github.com/martynasmuizys/dcrp-yt/releases/latest).

-Native application and extension can be downloaded [here](https://github.com/martynasmuizys/dcrp-yt/releases/latest).
+Native application installer can be downloaded [here](https://github.com/martynasmuizys/dcrp-yt/releases/download/v1.1.0/dcrp-yt-setup.msi)

 ## TODO
 - See if it is possible to have dynamic images (from URL).